grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

   OfResource(Projects()));
 ```

-Reading this code should not be difficult.
-It returns an object handling configuration updates of four things: application log, local settings, and two resources (resources here are things that can be added, deleted and modified).
+Reading this code should not be difficult, especially when we know what each term in the composition means.
+This code returns an object handling configuration updates of four things: application log, local settings, and two resources (in this subdomain, resources mean things that can be added, deleted and modified).
 These two resources are: departments and projects (e.g. we can add a new project or delete an existing one).

-Note that the "keywords" in this language make sense only in context of creating configuration update handlers.
+Note that the constructs in this language make sense only in context of creating configuration update handlers.
 Thus, they should be restricted to this part of composition.
-Other parts that have nothing to do with configuration updates, should not need to know these "keywords".
+Other parts that have nothing to do with configuration updates, should not need to know these constructs.

 ### Do not use an extensive amount of DSL tricks